Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 E.g. if a qiskit project (with the `qiskit_sphinx_theme` installed) wants to override any of the themes files (such as the `layout.html`) that the `qiskit_sphinx_theme` provides it needs to have its own version of that file (e.g. `layout.html`) stored in its `docs/_templates` folder.

-### `/docs`
+### `/example_docs`
 This subfolder contains a scaled down version of the Sphinx build that builds the documentation for the Qiskit repos.

 It pulls styles from the `/qiskit_sphinx_theme` subfolder.
-You can check any changes you are making to the `qiskit_sphinx_theme` by building the documentation (see running locally section) and opening the html files generated in `/docs/_build/html`.
+You can check any changes you are making to the `qiskit_sphinx_theme` by building the documentation (see running locally section) and opening the html files generated in `/example_docs/docs/_build/html`.

-### `/docs/sphinx_guide`
+### `/docs_guide`
-This subfolder contains some example `.rst` files that show how to implement specific Sphinx features such as class documentation, panel layouts, images etc.
+This subfolder contains instructions on how to use Sphinx in Qiskit projects.

 ------
 ## Run locally

 We use [Tox](https://tox.wiki/en/latest/), which you will need to install globally (e.g. using [`pipx`](https://pypa.github.io/pipx/)).

+* Build `example_docs/`:
-* Build `docs/`: `tox -e py`
+  1. `tox -e py`
+  2. Open up `example_docs/docs/_build/html/index.html` in your browser
-* Build `docs_guide`: `tox -e docs-guide`
+* Build `docs_guide`:
+  1. `tox -e docs-guide`
+  2. Open up `docs_guide/_build/html/index.html` in your browser.
 * Run doctests for the docs guide: `tox -e doctest`

 Sometimes Sphinx's caching can get in a bad state.
-If you're having issues, try adding `-r -- -E` to the end of your command, e.g. `tox -e py -r -- -E`.
-That will reinstall the dependencies and tell Sphinx to ignore the cache.
+First, try running `tox -e docs-clean`, which will remove Sphinx's cache.
+If you are still having issues, try adding `-r` your command, e.g. `tox -e py -r`. `-r` tells Tox to reinstall the dependencies.

-To build the Furo theme, use `THEME=_qiskit_furo tox -e py`.
+To build the Furo theme, use `THEME=_qiskit_furo` in front of the command, e.g. `THEME=_qiskit_furo tox -e py`.

 ------
 ## Run JavaScript tests